 - It is optional to peel the apples.

-- I prefer tart apples like Pink Lady and Granny Smith Apples to make pie.
+- I prefer tart apples such as Pink Lady and Granny Smith Apples to make pie.

-- This pie will keep up to 3 days in the refrigerator.
+- This pie will stay fresh in the refrigerator for up to 3 days.

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.